intel/ozone-wayland/README.md

 ## Howto

 We use Ubuntu 12.04 LTS (Precise Pangolin), 32/64-bit but a kernel from Raring though.
 One can install it pretty easily just `sudo apt-get install linux-generic-lts-raring`.
 This version is needed for using Mesa master 9.3.0-devel, a requirement for Weston.
+Besides, make sure you have **at least** 25 GB of disk space to store all the sources and a few targets to be compiled (with debugging symbols).

 Firstly you'd need to set up the Wayland libraries (version >= 1.2.9), and the Weston reference compositor that you will be running Chromium onto.
 The information on Wayland's web page should be enough for doing so: